tannerwheeler/math4610/softwareManual/hw3/l2norm.md

 **Language:** Python.
 This code can be run on a python 3 compiler.
 The file can be imported and then the method will run.

 **Description/Purpose:** This code will compute the l_2 norm of a vector.
 This can be run for any size of vector with integer, float, and double values.
 The package `math` will need to be imported as shown in the implementation section.
+This method will return a double value for the l_2 norm.

 **Input:** The input for this method is a 1 dimensional vector/list of numbers.